truenas/documentation/content/SCALE/SCALEUIReference/Apps/_index.md

 Each application has the same or similarly named setting sections.
 The install and edit wizard screens include a navigation panel on the right of the screen that lists and links to the setting sections.
-A red triangle with an exclamation point marks the sections with required settings.
+A red triangle with an exclamation point marks the sections with the required settings.
-An asterisk marks required fields in a section.
+An asterisk marks the required fields in a section.
 You can enter a new setting in fields that include a preprogrammed default.

 {{< trueimage src="/images/SCALE/Apps/AppsInstallWizardSectionTOC.png" alt="App Installation Wizard ToC" id="App Installation Wizard ToC" >}}